webwriter-app/slides/README.md

 ## `WebwriterSlide` (`<webwriter-slide>`)
-Single slide for the `webwriter-slides` widget.
+Represents a single slide in the `webwriter-slides` widget.

 ### Usage